ArturoSbr/aws-ccp-cheat-sheet/main.md

 Macie is a fully managed service that scans your data to detect sensitive information.
 Macie notifies you via EventBridge when it discovers data that can be classified as sensitive.

 ### GuardDuty
 Automated service that uses ML to discover anomalies in your account.
 The service looks at your logs (CloudTrail, S3, etc.) to determine if something unusual is going on.
 It can be synced with EventBridge to send SNS notifications when the service finds something suspicious.
+The service focuses on account-level access anomalies, unlike Inspector, which focuses on instance-level access.

 ### Inspector
 Run automated security assessments for EC2, ECR and Lambda functions.
 It will report its findings to the AWS Security Hub as well as EventBridge.